keepaliveit-staging/staging.keepaliveit.co.uk/_pages/index.markdown

     <div class="row center-xs">
         <div class="col-xs-12 col-md-6">
             <h2>I.T Matters.
-At home, in the office, and all around the United Kingdom.</h2>
+At Home, in the Office, and all around the United Kingdom.</h2>
         </div>
     </div>